ahmetG23/Encryption-Tool/README.md

 ## Features
 - This tool encrypts a message **in the shortest way possible** using the *Huffman Coding Algorithm*, which enhances its memory efficiency.
 - The tool also has a **decryptor**, which makes it possible to decrypt a secret-code with its appropriate key data.
+- Cross-platform and no-extra library is used

 ## Process
 The tool contains two compilable C++ files, one for encryption and the other for decryption.
+- You can compile the C++ files using c++17 or a newer standard.
+No additional flag is needed.
 1. Compiled and run in a terminal, the *encrypt.cpp* file produces two output files - *encrypted_message.txt* and *key.txt* according to the input message it takes.
 2. Compiled and run in a terminal, the *encrypt.cpp* file takes two standard inputs - the encrypted message (secret-code) and the key of it.
 After that, it outputs the original message in stdout.